Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential

 Thus, using Cauchy-Schwarz in~\eqref{eqn:crosstalk-1-Cauchy} and using~\eqref{eqn:psi-est} and~\eqref{eqn:crosstalk-1-prop-est}, we see that the integral containing $C_1(t)$ is strongly Cauchy in time.

 Since the argument for the integral containing $C_2(t)$ is similar, we will sketch the necessary changes without going into detail.
 Using commutator estimates, we see that

 The leading order term is essentially the same as $C_1(t)$, but with the roles of $F(|x| \leq t^\alpha)$ and $F(|D| \geq t^{-\delta})$ swapped.
-A cursory examination shows that the previous argument goes through with only minor changes under this switch, so the integral containing $C_2(t)$ converges strongly in $L^2$, as well.
+A cursory examination shows that the previous argument goes through with only minor changes under this switch, so the integral containing $C_2(t)$ also converges strongly in $L^2$.